Helping millions of people navigate the world of technology.

 • Interface: USB | Maximum Speed: 1800Mbps

 The ASUS USB-AX56 Wi-Fi Adapter brings the best of both worlds.
-To wit, the unit offers a stable connection like what you’d get with a PCIe adapter.
-At the same time, the device brings the portability and ease-of-use of a USB adapter to the mix as well.
+The unit offers a stable connection like what you’d get with a PCIe adapter.
+At the same time, the device brings portability and ease of use.
+It’s a simple plug-and-play device, and you can plug it into the USB port of your PC or laptop.
+And yes, it comes with an external antenna and cradle.

 1. Are Wi-Fi 6 adapters backward compatible with older Wi-Fi standards?